Alan Carmody: Awards and honours

 In 1964, Carmody was appointed an Officer of the Order of the British Empire, that was upgraded to a Companion of the Order in 1971.
 In 1977, Carmody was appointed a Knight Bachelor in recognition of service to the public service.

 In 2008, a street in the Canberra suburb of Casey was named Carmody Street in Alan Carmody's honour.

 Personal

 A practising Catholic, Carmody married Elizabeth Mary Brennan in St Patrick's Catholic Church, Adelaide, on 25 October 1944.
-Together they had five children.
+Together they had five children: two daughters and three sons.
 Carmody died suddenly from coronary vascular disease on 12 April 1978, aged 57, at his Canberra home, while still serving as Secretary of the Department of the Prime Minister and Cabinet.
 After a service at St Christopher's Cathedral, he was interred in Canberra.
-He was survived by his wife, two daughters and three sons.